dolthub/dolthub-cypress/README.md

 ```

 All the dolthub tests are located in `cypress/integration/dolthub`.
-All the dolthub tests are located in `cypress/integration/doltlab`.
+All the doltlab tests are located in `cypress/integration/doltlab`.

 ### Private paths